Every now and then I hear “huskies are dangerous”.

 Although huskies are often perceived as dangerous, they do not hold the typical traits of a dangerous dog.
-In fact, huskies are highly social, friendly, and welcoming of people they don’t even know.
+Huskies are responsible for about one fatality per year, much less than many other breeds.

 Training and providing the correct lifestyle are crucial in raising a well-behaved husky.
 If done right, it’s extremely likely your husky will be fun, loving, caring and affectionate to you or whoever greets him.

 The facts from dogsbite.org